 Visitors to campus are welcome on the grounds and inside public access buildings while they are open.
 Visitors will not be able to access buildings after hours or into card-controlled areas without permission from a hosting department.
 Visitors are expected to have a government issued photo ID card and to make it available to university staff or security upon request.
-Failure to comply with this request will result in the guest being asked to leave campus.
+Failure to comply with the request to prove identification will result in the guest being asked to leave campus.